 He was inducted into the Rock and Roll Hall of Fame in 2011.
 At the ceremony, Elton John called him “the master of space and time” and added, “He sang, he wrote and he played just how I wanted to do it.”

-His website announced on November 13 in the early morning hours that Leon Russell has passed on in his sleep.
+His website announced on November 13, 2016 in the early morning hours that Leon Russell has passed on in his sleep.
 Russell had significant health difficulties over the past five years.
 In 2010, he underwent surgery for a brain fluid leak and was treated for heart failure.
-In July of this year, he suffered a heart attack and was scheduled for further surgery.
+In July of 2016, he suffered a heart attack and was scheduled for further surgery.
+He was 75.